Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Discussion

 As previously noted, planet b's short predicted mass-loss timescale and our non-detection of absorption from either hydrogen or helium suggests that this planet may have already lost its primordial hydrogen/helium envelope.
 Assuming an Earth-like composition, a bare core with the radius of b would have a mass of $M/M_\Earth = (R/R_\Earth)^4 = 21 M_\Earth$ \citep{lopez_2014}.
 This core would be comparable in mass to the inferred cores of gas giant planets, and would have been highly susceptible to runaway accretion even at its present-day location in the inner disk \citep[e.g.,][]{lee_2019}.
 Rocky cores with radii between 2-3 $R_\Earth$ planets are quite rare among the sample of planets with measured densities, although not unheard of \citep{mocquet_2014}.
 This suggests that a small fraction of 10-40 $M_\Earth$ cores may avoid runaway gas accretion, presumably because they did not form until the disk was already dispersing \citep{lee_2019}.

 If we are willing to consider high mean molecular weight envelopes, it is also possible to match planet b's observed radius with lower core masses.
 Mass-radius relations for water-rich planets suggest that they can have bulk densities similar to those of mini Neptunes with rocky cores and hydrogen envelopes with mass fractions of $1-2\%$ (e.g. \citealt{turbet_2020,aguichine_2021,nixon_2021}).
-While planets with water-rich envelopes would still absorb in Ly$\alpha$ due to photodissociation of water, the high molecular weight of the atmosphere and the efficient cooling provided by metals strongly suppresses the outflow and reduces the magnitude of the observed signal \citep{kite_2020b}.
+Outflows from planets with water-rich envelopes will contain hydrogen created by the photodissociation of water, and hence will still absorb in Ly$\alpha$. \cite{johnstone_2020} found that the energy efficiency of photoevaporation for water atmospheres ($\sim$10\%) is similar to that of hydrogen/helium atmospheres.
+However, up to 7/8 of the outflowing mass would be oxygen atoms, which would reduce the hydrogen number density and the corresponding magnitude of the absorption signal in Ly$\alpha$.
 Water worlds would not have significant amounts of helium in their atmospheres, consistent with our upper limit on helium absorption.
-We might also consider high mean molecular weight envelopes with other compositions, such as CO$_2$ or N$_2$, although these atmospheres would be more compact and would require correspondingly larger core masses.
-As with the water world, these compact atmospheres should cool efficiently, which would suppress the outflow and reduce the observational signature of both Ly$\alpha$ and helium.
+More modelling is required to determine if our Ly$\alpha$ non-detection for b (or our detection for c) is consistent with a water world.
+We might also consider high mean molecular weight envelopes with other compositions, such as CO$_2$ or N$_2$, although these atmospheres would be more compact and would require correspondingly larger core masses. \cite{kite_2020b} found that highly irradiated planets are likely to lose heavy gases alongside hydrogen and helium, but that a volcanically revived atmosphere is plausible for $T_{eq} <\sim$ 1000 K planets around solar-mass stars.
+These compact atmospheres might cool efficiently, which would suppress the outflow and reduce the observational signature of Ly$\alpha$, and there should be no helium because helium is insoluble in lava.
 Such a metal-rich outflow might still be detectable in other FUV lines \citep{garcia_2021}.